NIPs nostr improvement proposals

 A group may be identified by a string in the format <host>'<group-id>.
 For example, a group with id abcdef hosted at the relay wss://groups.nostr.com would be identified by the string groups.nostr.com'abcdef.

-Group identifiers must be strings restricted to the characters a-z0-9-_.
+Group identifiers must be strings restricted to the characters a-z0-9-_, and SHOULD be random in order to avoid name collisions.

-When encountering just the <host> without the '<group-id>, clients can choose to connect to the group with id _, which is a special top-level group dedicated to relay-local discussions.
+When encountering just the <host> without the '<group-id>, clients MAY infer _ as the group id, which is a special top-level group dedicated to relay-local discussions.

 The h tag